Purpose

 FILES

-The FILES keyword consists of the clauses LOCATION, FORMAT, and PATTERN.
+The FILES keyword consists of the LOCATION, FORMAT, and PATTERN clauses.

 The

 LOCATION = 'hdfs://localhost:port/user?principal=xxx&keytab=xxx&krb5conf=xxx&configs=xxx'.
-Where:principal: the authenticated user.keytab: the key file for user authentication.krb5conf: the Kerberos environment description file used by the user.configs: additional HDFS configuration options.
-By default, this is empty.
-However, in a Kerberos environment, this configuration typically needs to be set.
-For example,dfs.data.transfer.protection=authentication,privacy, which specifies the data transfer protection level asauthenticationandprivacy.
+Where:principal: specifies the user for login authentication.keytab: specifies the path of the key file for user authentication.krb5conf: specifies the path of the description file for the Kerberos environment.configs: specifies additional HDFS configuration items.
+By default, it is empty.
+However, in a Kerberos environment, this configuration item usually has a value and needs to be configured, for example:dfs.data.transfer.protection=authentication,privacy, which specifies the data transmission protection level asauthenticationandprivacy.

 When using an object storage path, the parameters of the object storage path are separated by the